Thewbi/neorv32/README.md

 vse8.v          v0, (a0)
 ```

-The vector registser v0 start stores the result is transferred to memory at the address that is stored inside the a0 register.
+The vector register v0 start stores the result is transferred to memory at the address that is stored inside the a0 register.

 Looking at the memory content that is prepared for this example, it can be seen that only the first 16 values are affected by this operation as one would expect with the vector engine configuration.